frealis/River-City-Pro-Wash-backup/README.md

   $ heroku ps:scale web=1 (to make sure at least 1 web dyno is running)
   $ heroku open

 - When you set DEBUG = False and push this app to production, it will give a 500 error unless the ALLOWED_HOSTS =[] in settings.py includes the URL where this site is hosted.
-Some people also think that not having collected static files or making migrations may also produce this error.
+Some people also think that not having collected static files or not migrating the database may also produce this error.
 To do both:

-  $ heroku run python manage.py makemigrations
-  $ heroku run python manage.py migrate
   $ python manage.py collectstatic
+  $ git push heroku master (to push static files to Heroku server)
+  $ heroku run python manage.py migrate (to apply migration files)

   ... to troubleshoot:

   $ heroku logs --tail

   ... also note: if you have static files in the templates, ie. {% static 'whatever' %}, and they are commented out via HTML comment tags, they are still visible to the program and can cause issues, especially when Debug = False.

+- When altering models.py locally and updating your local database via:

+  $ python manage.py makemigrations
+  $ python manage.py migrate

+  ... you are basically a) creating a migration file with SQL instructions, and b) applying those instructions to alter the database.
+Heroku has analogous commands:

+  $ heroku run python manage.py makemigrations
+  $ heroku run python manage.py migrate

+  ... however, as long as you push your migration files from the /migration folder to Heroku, you can omit running the first command (makemigrations).

 # Generate a new random SECRET_KEY